Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

   + Description: Create an enclave with the given parameters and enclave file.
   + Parameter:
-    + PLenclave: Enclave structure used in the host program.
+    + PLenclave: enclave structure used in the host program.
-    + u_elffile: The elf file structure of the created enclave.
+    + u_elffile: the elf file structure of the created enclave.
-    + u_param: The user-given parameters to create an enclave.
+    + u_param: user-given parameters to create an enclave.

 + **PLenclave_run**